 This great tasting anti inflammatory smoothie for arthritis combines powerful natural ingredients that can help reduce joint pain and other arthritic symptoms.

 It contains nutrients like bromelain from pineapple, curcumin from turmeric, and gingerols from ginger that have been demonstrated in research studies to combat inflammatory conditions throughout your body.

-There are quite a few ingredients in this anti inflammatory smoothie recipe and you may not be able to get all of them with a visit to the regular supermarket.
+There are quite a few ingredients in this arthritis smoothie recipe and you may not be able to get all of them with a visit to your regular supermarket.

 Smoothie Ingredients and Why They Are Used for Arthritis Treatment

 Delicious pineapple is full of vitamin C which is a powerful free radical for reducing inflammation within your body.
 However a more important component for treating rheumatoid arthritis and other forms of joint pain is the proteolytic enzyme bromelain, found primarily in the core of this tropical fruit.

 Concentrated bromelain enzymes have been used successfully to treat osteoarthritis in scientific studies, but you can also get bromelain by blending up fresh pineapple with the core included in your smoothies.

 Extra-virgin coconut oil with its powerful polyphenols and lauric and capric acid is often recommended as both an osteoarthritis and rheumatoid arthritis treatment.